-(Note: A plan that has been in place prior to the implementation of this manual [July 1, 2014] is to be updated to include at a minimum "what is important to" and "what is important for" the individual with a developmental disability)
+(Note: this manual is to be updated to include at a minimum "what is important to" and "what is important for" the individual with a developmental disability)

 - A description of the services and goods the family receives that are or may be provided through public or private funding sources other than the program.
 Family Support Coordinators can help families learn about and use supportive services available to them in their community, can coordinate services, and can advocate on behalf of the individual and family. - 3.
 A description of the unmet supportive goods and services needs of the family. - 4.
 A written description of the goods and services that are projected for Family Support funding with: - a.
 An estimated duration of need; - b.
 Frequency of need; - c.
 Annual cost for each service and/or good; and - d.
 Annual individual/family budget. - 5.
 Justification for services, goods, or items that exceed the typical funding maximums for a family must be attached to the IFSP. - 6.
 A written agreement signed by the individual or parent(s) and by a representative of the administering Family Support Provider/Agency, which describes how Family Support funds are to be utilized on the family's behalf.
 The agreement should include in writing any restrictions or specifications that the agency has conveyed verbally to the family.
 (An example of such a specification might be when funds remain unspent over the first six months of the year, the agency may reallocate these unspent funds to another family in need.)
 This agreement which describes how Family Support funds are to be spent serves as the written approval of the service plan.